 View A-EQUIP Committed HEIs – July 2017 in a full screen map

-An e-learning session has been developed to support the A-EQUIP model which is both important and timely.
-It is designed to provide further information and links into the A-EQUIP Operational Guidance for midwives, leaders, managers, maternity providers, commissioners and HEIs requiring all maternity services to have the A-EQUIP model in place.
-This is a prerequisite for anyone undertaking the short or long PMA training course.
+Two e-learning sessions have been developed to support the A-EQUIP model implementation.
+They have been designed to provide further information and links into the A-EQUIP Operational Guidance for midwives, leaders, managers, maternity providers, commissioners and HEIs.

-The session, which lasts for around 30 minutes will enable you to explore the A-EQUIP model from a conceptual and practical perspective, supporting you to reflect on, and embrace the opportunities for the future; a model that supports and empowers midwives to provide safe, high quality, kind, compassionate care to women and their families.
+The sessions, which last for around 30-40 minutes and will enable you to explore the A-EQUIP model from a conceptual and practical perspective, supporting you to reflect on, and embrace the opportunities for the future; a model that supports and empowers midwives to provide safe, high quality, kind, compassionate care to women and their families.
 There is also an opportunity to self-assess your knowledge and reflect on this throughout the session.
 Using case studies, it highlights how the model can support you in your practice and how it adds value for providers of maternity services.

 Access to the package is free and you will be offered evidence of completion at the end, which can be included in your revalidation portfolio.